 Which is the best millet for my budgie?

 There are two main types of millet—white and red variety.
 White millet, also referred to as Proso, is the most preferred choice.
 Wild birds mostly appreciate red millet due to its rough husks.
-It’ll be quite unpleasant for your bird if you present it to it a red millet.
+It’ll be quite unpleasant for your bird if you present a red millet.

 When is it appropriate to feed your budgie millet?